YvesCoding/vuescroll/README.md

 ## Introduction
 Vuescroll is a virtual scrollbar based on Vue.js which is designed for beautifying and enhancing your native scrollbar.

+## Demo & Documentation
+* You can find Demo under the root of this repo.
+* For detailed demo and documentation: Please visit [Offical Website](https://wangyi7099.github.io/vuescrolljs/).

 ## Features
 - Specially design for Vue.
 Has the reactive feature of Vue.
 - Ability to run in PC or mobile by choosing different modes: